dNikolikj/dNikolikj/README.md

 # 💻 Transforming Ideas into Reality with .NET!

-### I'm Darko Nikolikj, a passionate .NET developer with solid skills and experience in .NET, C#, and Angular.
+### I am Darko Nikolikj, a passionate .NET developer with solid skills and experience in .NET, C#, and Angular.

 ###  I love building robust and scalable solutions using cutting-edge technologies.